 Fri 3/20, 5-7pm: SALON: Cultivating Collaboration: Live from the Archive, part 3 – AS220 Gallery Assistant and AIR (Artist In Residence) Coordinator Carolyn Gennari and Artistic Director Bert Crenca on their research-in-progress into the history of defining and creating "alternative spaces" in Providence.

 Wed 3/25, 6-8pm: Tour of RISD's Fleet Library.
-If you're a household, individual, or individual under 35 Athenaeum member, have you ever wondered how to take advantage of your borrowing privileges at RISD's Fleet Library?
-Or are you simply curious to see the stunning interior architecture of the building formerly occupied by the Rhode Island Hospital Trust, and named by Travel + Leisure magazine as one of "America's Most Beautiful College Libraries?"
-Then join us for a special behind-the-scenes tour of the Fleet.
-Attendees will meet inside the Fleet Library (entrance at 15 Westminster Street, at the corner with Memorial Boulevard.)
-More on the Fleet Library: library.risd.edu .
+If you're a Household, Individual, or Individual Under 35 Athenaeum member, have you ever wondered how to take advantage of your borrowing privileges at RISD’s Fleet Library?
+Or are you simply curious to see the stunning interior architecture of the building formerly occupied by the Rhode Island Hospital Trust, and named by Travel + Leisure magazine as one of "America’s Most Beautiful College Libraries?"
+Then join us for a library/building tour with Director Carol Terry, an overview of current exhibit Jackets Required: 40 Years of Record Album Cover Design with curator/Technical Services Librarian Robert Garzillo, and behind-the-scenes second floor access with Special Collections Librarian Claudia Covert and Visual Resources Librarian Mark Pompelia.
+Attendees will meet inside the Fleet Library (entrance at 15 Westminster Street, at the corner with Memorial Boulevard.), and refreshments and snacks will be served.
+More on the Fleet Library: library.risd.edu.
 Please RSVP to Kirsty Dain at firstname.lastname@example.org or 421-6970 x14.

 Fri 3/27, 5-7pm: SALON: Cultivating Collaboration: Live from the Archive, part 4 – Community MusicWorks musicians Laura Cetilia, Jesse Holstein, Sebastian Ruth, and Clara Yang, and Tuvan throat singer/composer Ken Ueno on their research-in-progress into contemplation and its relationship to music.
 The Salon is presented as part of "Four Contemplations with Ken Ueno," a multi-performance, collaborative project that coincides with the rededication of the RISD Museum's Dainichi Buddha.